OIDC Federation

 Each cloud uses this slightly differently:

-iss,sub, andaudclaims against the OIDC provider / federated credential you register. - GCP uses service-account impersonation instead — you grant DriftWise's backend service account permission to impersonate a service account in your project.
+iss,sub, andaudclaims against the federated credential you register. - GCP uses service-account impersonation instead — you grant DriftWise's backend service account permission to impersonate a service account in your project.

 Follow the per-cloud setup guide: